Giveth/impact-graph/docs/qfRoundMatchingFundCalculation.md

 * Validates that donations in non-eligible networks are **excluded** from both pre-analysis and post-analysis
 * Confirms that donations to flagged fraud projects are **ignored** in calculations
 * Ensures pending and failed donation statuses are **excluded** from both pre-analysis and post-analysis totals

+## Estimated Matching
+Estimated Matching is like actual matching except we **dont ignore** donations in these cases :
+* donations from recipients of verified projects
+* donations from users with low passport scores
+* donations from sybil users
+* donations lower than `qfRound.minimumValidUsdValue`
+* donations to flagged fraud projects